STUDY ONLINE WITH US

 We’ve been running a Certificate in Genealogical Research course since 2010.
 Designed to help members improve their research, analysis and writing skills, this course must be successfully completed before you can enrol in our Diploma in Family Historical Studies.
 You are expected to already have a good working knowledge of family history and have been researching for a minimum of three years before applying.
 The course runs for 12 months and successful candidates must complete 8 components of work in that time (assessments and an online examination).Certificate regulations

-See this link for further information: on the 2022 cohorts.
+See this link for further information on the 2023 cohorts.

 Once a member has completed the Certificate in Genealogical Research they may like to take their studies further by enrolling in our Diploma in Family Historical Studies.
 The Diploma has been running since 1974 and enrolment is open to any member who completes the Certificate course at a credit level of 75% or higher (it is also no longer the case that this needs to be completed within the previous two years).